Mesmerizing Monaco 🇲🇨

 Just one of the several ads of Prince Rainier III |

 It was funny that you can go to Beausoleil via an elevator.
-While other countries can be accessed through airports, seaports, and whatever port you could think of, France can be accessed from Monaco through an elevator!
+While other countries can be accessed through airports, seaports, or whatever port you could think of, France can be accessed from Monaco through an elevator!

 Beautiful Beausoleil |